 How Soon Can You Paint The Exterior Of Your House or Commercial Building After The Rain?

+Now that you know you should never paint in rainy weather, what about after the rain?
 After the rain has passed and assuming there weren’t high winds (which would direct the rain to dampen your structure’s siding) preparation and painting could resume the very next day.
 The type of siding and how wet it is would be the determining factor in the amount of time before it becomes a clean/dry surface.

 Does Rain Impact an Interior Painting Project?